Bump in the night

 “What are you talking about?”
 Michael gave her a confused look and he put the truck into drive, but as he was shifting gears and the truck started to drive, the truck started to rock back and forth as something jumped into the bed of the truck.

 “Honey, what was that?,” Dahlila asked through pained gasps.
 She was holding her stomach and having labor pains.
-Michael glanced in his rear view mirror and saw a giant black wolf-like creature standing on it’s hind legs in the bed of his truck.
+Michael glanced in his rearview mirror and saw a giant black wolf-like creature standing on its hind legs in the bed of his truck.
 He randomly hit the breaks and the werewolf hit it’s head on the back of the truck and fell into the bed of the truck.
 Michael looked behind him as the creature slowly got back up and howled at the moon.
 It jumped over the top of the truck and landed on the hood.
 Dahlila screamed as the creature ripped the hood off and tore the engine apart making the truck’s engine come to a stop.
 Smoke bellowed out of the engine as Michael reached for his rifle and opened the driver's door, he took aim at the wolf creature and shot at it while hanging out of the driver's door.
 The werewolf dodged the bullet, quickly climbed up on top of the truck, and grabbed Michael’s rifle with both hands. and flung Michael out of the truck.
-Michael was knocked out and instantly the creature turned looking at Dahlila.
+Michael was knocked out and instantly the creature turned and looked at Dahlila.
 It snarled at her, and Dahlila screamed as it started ripping off the top of the truck making it rock back and forth.
 She stared in disbelief as it started sniffing at the truck.
 It stared down at her from the hole in the top.
 She screamed and tried to open the door but it was no use.
 The werewolf grabbed her, lifted her up into the air and stared at her with it’s glowing red eyes.
 It roared very loudly into her face with drool hanging from its sharp, pointy teeth.

-Suddenly, out of no where a huge white werewolf jumped on the back of the black werewolf holding onto Dahlila.
-Biting down onto it’s shoulder, it howled in pain and then dropped her into the bed of the truck.
+Suddenly, out of nowhere, a huge white werewolf jumped on the back of the black werewolf holding onto Dahlila.
+Biting down onto its shoulder, it howled in pain and then dropped her into the bed of the truck.
 She landed on a bunched up blanket and she quickly got up and climbed out of the truck as the two creatures growled and clawed at each other.
-She looked back to watch for a moment and the dark black werewolf tried to lunge at her, but the white werewolf pressed harder on it’s neck with it’s paws and then stared at Dahlila with piercing blue eyes.
+She looked back to watch for a moment and the dark black werewolf tried to lunge at her, but the white werewolf pressed harder on its neck with its paws and then stared at Dahlila with piercing blue eyes.

 As she wobbled deeper into the woods, she noticed a stinging sensation on her right arm.
 She looked down and saw a bloody bite mark near her wrist.
 She stopped while staring at it.
 Oh no, had the creature bitten me before he dropped me?
 She thought.
 Then she covered the wound with her left hand to try and stop the bleeding.
 Pain shot up her back as another contraction racked her body.
 She fell down to her knees and started to cry.
 What am I going to do?
 What about my baby?
 Is she going to die?
 As she fretted about the possibility of having an infection from the bite, a giant white wolf slowly walked toward her from the darkness.
 The moon twinkled in her ice blue eyes, as she came close to her.
 Dahlila looked up at the white wolf with a gasp and wiped the tears out of her eyes.
 The white wolf just stood there and stared at her as if to judge her, her blue eyes almost seemed human.
 Dahlila stared back with her green eyes, searching for answers and finding silence.
 The white wolf moved in closer to her and the wolf’s cold nose touched Dahlila’s nose.
-In that instant, the affects on her body disappeared, and the pain stopped.
+In that instant, the effects on her body disappeared, and the pain stopped.
 The blood on her right arm stopped bleeding and only a smaller mark was left on her arm.
 Dahlila looked down at her arm in surprise and ran her hand over the now smooth area.

-“The bite is gone but the effect still remains” The white wolf said to her in plain English.
+“The bite is gone but the effect still remains,” The white wolf said to her in plain English.
 Dahlila’s eyes went wide as she realized that the wolf just spoke to her.

 "Mikoda?
 It was you wasn’t it?"
 Dahlila smiled as she realized the white werewolf was the white wolf in front of her.
 “How did you--?” she asked the wolf but she was cut off.